psevestre/openid-fapi/Financial_API_Grant_Management.md

 This specification introduces the  authorization request parameter `grant_id`:

 `grant_id`: OPTIONAL.
 String value identifying an individual grant managed by a particular authorization server for a certain client and a certain resource owner.
 The `grant_id` value MUST have been issued by the respective authorization server and the respective client MUST be authorized to use the particular grant id.
-If the parameter is present and the AS supports grant updates (see (#server_metadata)), the AS will assign all permissions as consented by the user in the actual request to the respective grant.
-If the parameter is not present and the AS always issues grant ids or the AS optionally issues grant ids (see (#server_metadata)) and the client requires grant ids (see (#client_metadata)), the AS MUST create a new grant and return the respective grant id in the token response.
-Otherwise, the AS MUST NOT return a grant id in the token response.
-The internal grant management behavior is at the discretion of the AS in this case.
+If the parameter is present, the AS will assign all permissions as consented by the user in the actual request to the respective grant.

+Note: the parameter `grant_id` can be used with any request serving as authorization request, e.g. it may be used with CIBA requests.

 The following example shows how a client may ask the authorization request to use a certain grant id: